fatih/vim-go/README.md

-# go.vim
+# vim-go

 An attempt to bring full featured Go support to Vim.
-All necessary binaries(gocode, goimports, godef, etc..) are installed once at startup automatically.
-Open an issue for bugs/improvements.
+This is a single pathogen package to be easily installed.
+Do not use it with any other vim go plugin.

+This plugin/package is born mainly by frustrating.
+I had to re-install my Vim plugins and especially for Go I had to install a lot of seperate different plugins, setup the necessary binaries to make them work together and hope not to lose them again.

+vim-go is different, you just drop it and everything else works.
+No need to install binaries, configure plugins, add additional dependencies. etc..  vim-go installs automatically all necessary binaries if they are not found in the specified paths and comes with pre-defined sensible settings (like auto fmt on save)

 ## Features

 * Syntax highlighting
 * Auto go fmt on save
-* Go to symbol/declaration with godef
+* Go to symbol/declaration
-* Automatically import packages with goimports
+* Automatically import packages
-* Autocomplete with `<C-x><C-o>` (gocode omnicomplete)
+* Autocomplete with `<C-x><C-o>` (omnicomplete)
+* Compile and build package
+* Lint your code
+* Advanced source analysis tool with oracle

 ## Install